gboone/notalone/index.md

 {% include find-box.html %}

 <div id="tools">
-{% include section-box.html title="Find a Crisis Service" url="/resources/#find-a-service-near-you" image="find-a-service.png" text="FIND A CRISIS SERVICE Locate services and resources in your area to get support if you or someone you know is in a crisis situation." class="find-a-service" %}
+{% include section-box.html title="FIND A CRISIS SERVICE" url="/resources/#find-a-service-near-you" image="find-a-service.png" text="Locate services and resources in your area to get support if you or someone you know is in a crisis situation." class="find-a-service" %}

 {% include section-box.html title="Know Your Rights" url="/students/#know-your-rights" image="know-your-rights.png" text="Learn about your rights, as a student, under federal law and your school's responsibility to respond to sexual violence." class="know-your-rights" %}